Migrating From Aws CloudWatch to Prometheus and Grafana on Linode

 Create a Grafana Dashboard with Application Metrics

-Grafana serves as the visualization layer, providing an interface for creating dashboards from the Prometheus metrics.
-In a web browser, visit the Grafana UI (http://INSTANCE_IP_ADDRESS:3000).
-Navigate to the Dashboards page.
+Grafana serves as the visualization layer, providing an interface for creating dashboards from Prometheus metrics.

-Create a new dashboard in Grafana by clicking Create dashboard.
+3. Create a new dashboard in Grafana by clicking Create dashboard:

-In the resulting dialog, select the prometheus data source.
+5. In the resulting dialog, select the prometheus data source:

-To duplicate the CloudWatch metrics around latency for the Flask application, click on the Code tab in the right-hand side of the panel editor.
-Then, enter the following equation:
+6. To duplicate the CloudWatch metrics for the Flask application, first click on the Code tab in the right-hand side of the panel editor:

 flask_http_request_duration_seconds_sum{method="GET",path="/",status="200"} /